USCDataScience/pdi-topics/README.md

 1. Follow steps on https://github.com/USCDataScience/sparkler to run Sparkler on a seed url or file.
 2. After execution completes, you can find the data indexed on http://localhost:8983/solr/#/crawldb/query
 3. Build the docker image and run it using the following command.
-You need to replace HOST-IP with your system’s IP address.
+You need to replace HOST-IP with your system’s IP address
 ```
 docker run -d -t --add-host=docker:{HOST-IP} -p 8888:8888 --name pdi-topics pdi-topics
 ```